hrithikthakur/snapfix/landing/docs/EARLY_ACCESS.md

 ### ⚠️ Known Limitations

-- **Accessibility Permissions**: SnapFix requires Accessibility permissions to replace text in other apps.
+- **Accessibility Permissions**: flickfix requires Accessibility permissions to replace text in other apps.
 Some apps may not fully support text replacement.
-- **App Compatibility**: While SnapFix works in most apps, some applications with custom text input methods may not be fully compatible.
+- **App Compatibility**: While flickfix works in most apps, some applications with custom text input methods may not be fully compatible.
-- **Network Dependencies**: SnapFix requires an active internet connection to use the Gemini API.
+- **Network Dependencies**: flickfix requires an active internet connection to use the Gemini API.
-- **API Key Required**: You need your own free Gemini API key to use SnapFix.
+- **API Key Required**: You need your own free Gemini API key to use flickfix.
 - **Occasional Bugs**: As an early access product, you may encounter occasional bugs or crashes.
 We're working to fix these as quickly as possible.

 ## Reporting Issues

-Your feedback is invaluable in helping us improve SnapFix!
+Your feedback is invaluable in helping us improve flickfix!
 If you encounter any issues or have suggestions:

 ### Option 1: In-App Feedback
-1. Open SnapFix Settings (click the tray icon → Settings)
+1. Open flickfix Settings (click the tray icon → Settings)
 2. Click the **"Send Feedback"** button
 3. A pre-filled email will open with your app version and system information